sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-workflows/ai-core-aiapi-postman-workflows.md

   ...
 ```

-The `starter` is the computing resource plan we are using.
+The `starter` is the computing resource plan is used in this tutorial.
 Below is the list of other available plans offered by SAP AI Core.

 |     `resourcePlan` ID    |     GPUs          |     CPU cores    |     Memory (Gb)    |
 |------------------------|-------------------|------------------|--------------------|